Fox-ML-infrastructure/FoxML_Core/LEGAL/LICENSING_AUDIT_REPORT.md

 A: Yes.
 Use for client work is business use, not personal use.

 **Q: I'm evaluating it for my company.
 Is that free?**
-A: Business evaluation requires a paid Pilot.
-No exceptions.
-If you're a legal entity, you need a license.
-If you want to evaluate, it's a paid pilot.
+A: Organizations can use a 30-day $0 evaluation (strict limits).
+Continued evaluation beyond 30 days requires a paid Pilot ($35k).

 **Q: I'm a student doing research.
 Is that free?**
 A: Only if at a qualifying tax-exempt institution AND research is non-commercial (see LICENSE for full definition).